Vie (album): Artwork

 Doja Cat released the CD and vinyl cover art for Vie on August 20, 2025, depicting her face lying down surrounded by roses.
 As part of the album rollout, the rapper also unveiled a series of alternate covers that visually continued the '80s direction of the record.
 On September 22, Doja Cat unveiled the album's official cover art, showing herself in a tattered wedding dress, hanging from a yellow parachute caught in a tree, with the blue sky in the background.
 In the caption, she wrote "Falling in love is putting trust in the hands of yourself and others.
 The yellow parachute represents curiosity, happiness, and adventure.
 Flying you towards new experiences and scenes, taking a leap of faith, and holding no bounds.
 The tree represents life and wisdom.
 Giving you a sense of safety within its branches, but the pain from the fall teaches you that those scratches can be healed.
 You don’t have to hit the ground.
 Love grows upward but more importantly down.
 It’s the roots that keep you steady.
 This is the cover of my album."
 In response to fans' criticism, the rapper defended the new cover, calling it "perfect" and saying "You can’t make me feel bad for a cover that has visceral meaning.
 The greatest armor is love and integrity.
 I forgive your harsh criticism but for me I won yet again for following my heart."

 Release and promotion

-Interactive promotion

-The hot line’s retro telephone aesthetic also tied into the broader ’80s-inspired visual identity of the era, aligning with the Marc Jacobs fashion partnership, the floral-laden cover art reveal, and Doja’s platinum-blonde styling at Outside Lands.
+The hot line's retro telephone aesthetic also tied into the broader '80s-inspired visual identity of the era, aligning with the Marc Jacobs fashion partnership, the floral-laden cover art reveal, and Doja’s platinum-blonde styling at Outside Lands.

-Singles and music videos

 "Jealous Type" was released as the album's lead single on August 21, 2025, followed by a music video the next day.
 A music video for "Gorgeous" was released alongside the album.
 A music video for "Stranger" was released in late September.